ezz118/flappy-bird/README.md

   - It can clean all unnecessary files.
   - It can reset the "ranking.txt", we add this function here instead of in the game because we think players should not have permission to reset the leaderboard.
 - interactive.cpp
-  - It includes a function to clear the screen.
+  - Support interaction between the user and the computer, including functions that are different in Linux and Windows like checking the hit keyboard, clear screen and sleep function.
-  - It includes a function to check whether the user hits any key on the keyboard and returns the key.
+  - For the function of keyboard_hit, we refer to https://stackoverflow.com/questions/3276546/how-to-implement-getch-function-of-c-in-linux
 - interactive.h
   - Header file of interactive.cpp